NOTE: This article is 2,495 words. If you want the simple quickstart to fasting as a PDF download, get it right here. It’s free.

 HOWEVER, among this doom and gloom, there is hope.

-I want to give you my favourite tool (it is truly my absolute favorite) that you can start doing right now to begin to, or continue to heal yourself.
+I want to give you my favorite tool (it is truly my absolute favorite) that you can start doing right now to begin to, or continue to heal yourself.

 It is one of the most powerful tools on the planet for resetting metabolism, leaky gut, gassiness, bloating, depression, sleeplessness, excess weight, water retention, high cholesterol, high blood pressure, liver disease, cardiovascular disease, and has a protective effect on brain health.